bsavitzky/rigidRegistration/README.md

 The dependencies of the package are: numpy, matplotlib, jupyter, and tifffile.
 The package is built to optionally use pyfftw, which significantly speeds up calculations.
 The first three dependencies are already available in most python implementations.
-The last two can be installed by running
+The last two can be installed from the command line with

 ```
 pip install tifffile